blackfisk/blackfisk.org/pond/spec/index.md

 #### GET /

-* Returns an json array of the stored GPG encrypted message.
-Each message shall live 2 days until is purged.
+* Returns a json array of the stored GPG encrypted message.
+Each message shall live 2 days until it is purged.

 ### Write Messages

 #### POST /

-* Adds the body of the request a message to be broadcasted to the other ponds and stored for reading.
+* The body of the request is the message to be broadcasted to the other ponds and stored for reading.
 The server must handle message duplication applying a salt to the message for future checking.